Blanche Devereaux: Age

-Throughout the course of the show, Blanche's precise age was never told.
+Throughout the course of the show, Blanche's precise age was never revealed.
 In the first-season episode "Blanche and the Younger Man" she admits that she is over fifty.
 During the Mother's Day episode, Blanche's mother says that she was 17 in 1949, placing her birth year in 1931 or 1932.
 In an episode later in the series, Rose successfully got all of Blanche's documentation, but when she sat down with the other girls to go over the information she had received, the age columns of all of papers said "Deleted by Authority of the Governor", implying Blanche had sex with the Governor to get her age struck from her record.
 In a 1993 episode of The Golden Palace, Blanche's brother, Tad, confirms to Rose that Blanche is in her early 60s.

 In the first episode of season two, Blanche fears she is pregnant.
 She told the girls that she will be 65 when the baby is 18, therefore she would be 47 in season 2.
-However Sophia responds with “try 70” implying that Blanche's real age is 52.
+However, Sophia responds with “try 70”, implying that Blanche's real age is 52.

 In real life, Rue McClanahan was the youngest member of the show's cast (11 to 12 years younger than the other three series regulars).

 Children and grandchildren

-At various times over the course of the series, Blanche mentions the names of five children: Janet, Rebecca, Matthew "Skippy", Doug, and "Biff".
+At various times over the course of the series, Blanche mentions the names of five children: Janet, Rebecca (Becky), Matthew "Skippy", Doug, and "Biff".
 However, in the third-season episode "Bringing Up Baby", when Dorothy questions an impulsive car purchase, Blanche says to her: "I have had four children, I have never had a Mercedes".
 She mentions three sons – Skippy, Biff, and Doug – in the episode "Bringing Up Baby", and Skippy's proper name (Matthew) was mentioned in the episode "To Catch a Neighbor"; that character appeared played by Texan comic Bill Engvall on an episode of The Golden Palace.
-During the series, Blanche learns that George also had a son named David (Mark Moses), as the result of an affair.
+During the series, Blanche learns that George also had a son named David (Mark Moses), as a result of an affair.

 During the course of the show, Blanche is revealed not to have been very "hands-on" as a mother, as she frequently left her children to nannies and housekeepers.
 She had a strained relationship with both of her daughters, especially Janet, something that led to some of the most dramatic storylines, as she expressed regrets that she was not there for her children more, and it is loosely implied that she might have even been emotionally abusive to them when they were growing up.
 However, Blanche slowly rebuilt her relationships with Janet and Rebecca throughout the series.
 By the time the series ended, both Rebecca and Janet had healed their relationships with their mother.